JBierenbroodspot/PROJA/README.md

 | Character type | English_Netherlands.1252 |
 | Connection limit | -1 |

+## Twitter

+You need to have an approved developer account for twitter and have access to the Twitter API.

 ## Dotenv

 A file called `.env` is to be placed in the project root.
 This file contains the following constant.

+### Database settings

 `DB_NAME`: Name of the database as supplied above.